stagas/papers/tinnitus_remission_in_hypomania.md

 ## Conclusion

-The phenomenon of tinnitus remission during hypomanic states offers a fascinating window into neuroplasticity mechanisms that may ultimately lead to more effective treatments for this pervasive and distressing condition.
-By reconceptualizing hypomanic episodes as periods of enhanced neural reorganization capacity—consistent with the Bipolar Healing framework—we gain new insights into how the brain might naturally resolve maladaptive auditory processing patterns.
+The phenomenon of permanent tinnitus remission following hypomanic states offers a fascinating window into neuroplasticity mechanisms that may ultimately lead to curative treatments for this pervasive and distressing condition.
+By reconceptualizing hypomanic episodes as periods of enhanced neural reorganization capacity—consistent with the Bipolar Healing framework—we gain new insights into how the brain might permanently resolve maladaptive auditory processing patterns.

 This model does not suggest inducing clinical hypomania as a tinnitus treatment, which would carry unacceptable risks.
-Rather, it points toward isolating and harnessing the specific neuroplasticity mechanisms activated during these states in more controlled and targeted ways.
+Rather, it points toward isolating and harnessing the specific neuroplasticity mechanisms activated during these states in more controlled and targeted ways to achieve the same lasting circuit reorganization.

-For the millions suffering from persistent tinnitus who find limited relief through current approaches, this framework offers new hope by identifying previously unrecognized pathways to symptom resolution.
+For the millions suffering from persistent tinnitus who find limited relief through current approaches, this framework offers new hope by identifying previously unrecognized pathways to permanent symptom resolution.
 Furthermore, it illustrates how reconsidering "pathological" states through an adaptive lens may reveal hidden therapeutic opportunities across a range of neuropsychiatric conditions.

+The remarkable persistence of tinnitus remission long after mood normalization suggests that brief periods of enhanced neuroplasticity can trigger self-sustaining cascades of neural reorganization with enduring therapeutic benefits—a principle that may extend far beyond the specific conditions discussed in this paper.

 ## References

-Andreazza, A. C., Young, L. T., Laksmi, B., & Kapczinski, F. (2016).
+Andreazza, A. C., Young, L. T., Laksmi, B., Kapczinski, F. (2016).
 Synaptic plasticity markers and oxidative stress alterations in early stages of bipolar disorder.
 Journal of Affective Disorders, 197, 143-149.

 Baguley, D., McFerran, D., & Hall, D. (2013).
 Tinnitus.
 The Lancet, 382(9904), 1600-1607.

-De Ridder, D., Vanneste, S., Langguth, B., & Llinas, R. (2015).
+De Ridder, D., Vanneste, S., Langguth, B., Llinas, R. (2015).
 Thalamocortical dysrhythmia: A theoretical update in tinnitus.
 Frontiers in Neurology, 6, 124.

 Eggermont, J. J., & Roberts, L. E. (2004).
 The neuroscience of tinnitus.
 Trends in Neurosciences, 27(11), 676-682.

 Eggermont, J. J., & Roberts, L. E. (2012).
 The neuroscience of tinnitus: understanding abnormal and normal auditory perception.
 Frontiers in Systems Neuroscience, 6, 53.

-Fries, G. R., Pfaffenseller, B., Stertz, L., & Kapczinski, F. (2017).
+Fries, G. R., Pfaffenseller, B., Stertz, L., Kapczinski, F. (2017).
 Neuroplasticity and bipolar disorder: insights from neuroimaging and cellular models.
 Brazilian Journal of Psychiatry, 39(2), 166-174.

 Grande, I., Fries, G. R., Kunz, M., & Kapczinski, F. (2010).
 The role of BDNF as a mediator of neuroplasticity in bipolar disorder.
 Psychiatry Investigation, 7(4), 243-250.